Artists are not infallible creatures and even on great albums, there’s often a duff song that somehow gets released as a single and becomes a hit.

 DEPECHE MODE Peace (2009)

-Everyone likes to give ‘Sounds Of The Universe’ a good kicking but then, it is such a dire body of work.
+‘Sounds Of The Universe’ is such a dire body of work.
 So surreally imagine as a diversion from its uninspired electro blues rock, John Lennon trying to write a KRAFTWERK song during THE BEATLES sessions that produced ‘Across The Universe’?
 Sounds interesting doesn’t it?
 DEPECHE MODE worked on the concept but came up with the ghastly ‘Peace’.
-In an attempt to be uplifting, no pleasures remained as the strained and nauseating chorus, attached to a lame verse, was more likely to harm diplomatic relations.
+No pleasures remained as the strained and nauseating chorus, attached to a lame verse, was more likely to harm diplomatic relations.

-Available on the album ‘Sounds Of The Universe’ via Mute Records
+Available on the album ‘Sounds Of The Universe’ via Sony Music

 OMD If You Want It (2010)

-‘If You Want It’ was intended to re-establish OMD as a recording force, but for anyone who had loved their pioneering early catalogue, this was horrid.
-An attempt at a soaring OASIS styled anthem with a silent “sh”, ‘If You Want It’ was certainly not what fans were expecting.
+For anyone who had loved OMD’s pioneering early catalogue, ‘If You Want It’ was horrid.
+An attempt at a soaring OASIS styled anthem, ‘If You Want It’ was certainly not what fans were expecting.
 With an excruciatingly high key and a joint compositional credit to Tracey Carmen, who had worked with Andy McCluskey’s girl group creation ATOMIC KITTEN, its true origins can only be guessed at.
 But thankfully, OMD managed to snatch victory from the jaws of defeat with 2013’s ‘English Electric’ opus.

 Available on the album ‘History Of Modern’ via Blue Noise